Need to stop Windows 10 automatic updates

 However, some users are confronted with problems after Windows 10 updates, such as:

 - Windows 10 version 1809 update causes file missing in the Documents directory.
 People endeavor to recover lost files in Windows 10 after the auto update.

 - A change in recent versions of Windows 10 permits even unprivileged users to be able to read the Security Account Manager (SAM), which makes your PC vulnerable.

 - Other issues like broken file associations, mouse and keyboard not working after Windows 10 updates are also reported.

 To avoid the possible issues, there are users who would like to stay with their current stable operating system.
 They refuse to update Windows 10 even just because they are used to everything they are using now.
 For this group of people, what they need is Windows 10 update disable tool to stop Windows automatic updates.

 Registry is an effective Windows 10 update disable tool.
 You can use it to make Windows work the way you want, but you can also seriously mess things up by mistake.
-Therefore, it’s important to backup system before disabling Windows 10 update via Registry.
+Therefore, it’s important to backup system before major operations, such as disabling Windows 10 update via Registry.

-All Windows PC operating systems like Windows 10/8.1/8/7/Vista/XP are supported.
-Download this freeware and follow the intuitive wizard to backup your system.
+Download this freeware and follow the intuitive wizard to backup your system immediately.

 2 solutions to disable Windows 10 update via Registry